ablackness/lambda-sharp-july2018/README.md

 NOTES:
 - The Name value in the root of the Deploy file must be different than any other stack you have defined (in this case, Messages).

+## Teardown

+Since all of the infrastructure was deployed with CloudFormation it is easy to get rid of all of it.
+In the AWS console navigate to the CloudFormation dashboard.
+Find your stack (it will me named {Deployment}-Messages).
+Click the checkbox next to it, click the `Actions` button, and select `Change termination protection`.
+When the dialog pops up click the `Yes, Disable` button.
+After the page refreshes click `Actions` again and select `Delete Stack` then confirm when the dialog pops up.
+The stack will change status to `DELETE_IN_PROGRESS` for about a minute then you will see that it changes to `DELETE_FAILED` after a refresh of the page.
+The delete fails since we have created an S3 bucket which cannot be automatically deleted by CloudFormation.
+The next step is to once again select `Actions` and `Delete Stack`.
+This time when the confirmation dialog pops up click the checkbox for IngestionBucket, acknowledging that it will not be deleted before clicking `Yes, Delete`.
+Repeat this process for the {Deployment}-LambdaSharp stack then, navigate to the S3 console to delete the S3 buckets that were created for those two stacks.